Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning

 \subsection{Components of Reinforcement Learning Systems}

-In the following, we will describe the RL system components and explain how they interplay.
-The reader can find them illustrated in Figure~\ref{fig:RL-for-AD}.
-While describing them, we also start presenting the notation that we will use in this survey, which is summarized in Table~\ref{tab:notation}.
+In the following, we describe the components of an RL system and their interactions.
+The notation used throughout this survey is introduced alongside the description and summarized in Table~\ref{tab:notation}.

-\paragraph{Agent.} An agent is an entity that lives in and influences the considered scenario.
-For example, if we consider the application of autonomous driving, each car driving on the street and each pedestrian walking on it will be an agent.
-The agent we aim to teach something using RL techniques is usually called the \emph{ego} agent.
+\paragraph{Agent} An agent is an entity that has the ability to take actions and influences its environment.
+In autonomous driving scenario, each car driving on the street and each pedestrian walking on it can be an agent, whereas the agent trained using RL, is referred to as \emph{ego} agent.
+For simplicity, in this work, we only consider RL-trained agents.

-\paragraph{Action.} An action $\action$ is a move an agent can make in the considered scenario.
-When the time in which the agent performs the action is relevant, we will denote the action performed at time $t$ as $\action_t$.
-This action can be chosen between a set of all possible actions the attacker can make.
-For example, turn right, turn left, accelerate, decelerate, and keep going without making any changes.
-The set of possible actions is usually named the \emph{Action Space}, and denoted as $\set A$.
+\paragraph{Action} An action $\action$ is a move an agent can take at time $t$, denoted $\action_t$, chosen from the set of all possible actions: $\set A$.
+In autonomous driving, actions include turning, accelerating, decelerating, or maintaining course.

-\paragraph{Environment.} The environment \environment is the considered scenario and thus the place where the agents live; e.g., the street where cars and pedestrians move on.
-Besides the agents, the environment can contain other elements relevant to the ego agent; e.g., street signals and traffic lights.
+\paragraph{Environment} The environment $\environment$ is the scenario in which agents operate, such as a street with cars and pedestrians.
+It also includes other relevant elements, like traffic lights and signals.

-\paragraph{State.} The state $\stateRL$ is a collection of values that encode the environment's conditions.
-For example, the position of the agents in it, the color of the traffic lights, etc. The agents' actions usually alter the environment state.
-For example, when a car turns right, its position will change (and thus the environment state which includes it).
-We denote as $\stateRL_{t+1}$ the state in which the environment is induced when the agent performs the action $\action_t$.
+\paragraph{State} The state $\stateRL$ encodes the environment’s conditions, such as ego car positions or traffic light colors.
+Based on the agent's action, the environment states are updated: for instance, if the agent turns right at time $t$ ($\action_t$), the resulting state at $t+1$ is $\stateRL_{t+1}$.

-\paragraph{Reward.} The reward $\reward$ is the feedback that can measure the success of the agent's action and can be obtained by the environment.
-For example, the ego car would receive a positive reward if an action reduces the distance from the desired destination and a negative reward if it collides with another car or with the guardrails.
-For the action $\action_t$ performed at time $t$, the ego agent will receive the reward denoted with $\reward_t$.
+\paragraph{Reward} The reward $\reward$ measures the success of an agent’s action, provided by the environment.
+For example, the ego car receives a \emph{positive} reward for moving closer to its destination and a \emph{negative} reward for collisions.
+The reward for action $\action_t$ at time $t$ is denoted $\reward_t$.

-\paragraph{Observations.} The state and the reward are information that the ego agent perceives from the environment through its sensors.
-The state and reward perceived in this way by the agent are called observations ($\observation$).
-They may or not coincide exactly with the actual state of the environment.
-For example, the agent sensors might not be precise enough to perceive the state correctly.